zeus-12/uxie/README.md

 - [ ] create a isVectorised (use better name) column in document, and check that on the chat screen - maybe w. an option to vectorise it there? also check the number of pages before vectorising
 - [ ] create a validators folder which has zod types for all api body params => just chat for now
 - [ ] fix seo stuff, use next-seo
+- [ ] have a hardcoded message as first message of every chat => something like => "Hey there, ask me anything about this document!"

 ## Features to pitch